janessapalmieri/speedtest-data-exfil/README.md

    ```sh
    insmod speedtest-exfil.ko
    ```
-5. Navigate to a Speedtest HTTP server and hit Go
+5. Navigate to a Speedtest HTTP server and hit Go (or use the Speedtest CLI)
 6. Observe the packets using Wireshark (receiver script coming soon!)
 7. Remove LKM
    ```sh